haider-IQZ/Arch-Nvidia-Optimization/README.md

 Or if you already have `env.conf`, append the contents to your existing file.

 #### For Niri:
-The environment variables are already in the example `niri-config.kdl`.
-Copy the `environment` block to your `~/.config/niri/config.kdl`
+Copy the `environment` block from `niri-example-env.kdl` to your `~/.config/niri/config.kdl`

 #### For Sway/River/Other:
-Add the environment variables to your shell profile or compositor config.
+Add the environment variables from `shell-env-vars.sh` to your shell profile or compositor config.
-See `shell-env-vars.sh` for the list.

-### 4. Reboot
+### 3. Reboot
 ```bash
 reboot
 ```